Vernon Schillinger: Season 4

 Mukada suspects Schillinger is the father of Shirley Bellinger's miscarried baby; Schillinger denies this, but admits to being attracted to Bellinger.
-Before Robson is put on trial for murder, Schillinger sends the only witness a disturbing letter that drives him to commit suicide.
-Saïd savagely attacks and beats Robson, forcing Glynn to consider putting Oz on lockdown.
-Schillinger agrees to a truce between the Muslims and the Aryans.
+Before Robson is put on trial for murder that he encouraged, Schillinger sends the accomplice, Carl Jenkins a disturbing letter, with pictures of lynching, that drives him to commit suicide.
+He also warns Jerimiah Cloutier to not interfere in the brotherhoods affairs, after he at Said's urging encouraged Jenkins to cooperate and name Robson.
+After being released from solitary Saïd in anger savagely attacks and beats Robson, sending him to the prison infirmary, Zahir Arif prevents Schillinger from helping by knocking him unconscious, forcing Glynn to consider putting Oz on lockdown.
+Schillinger orders other Aryaans to carry weapons and travel in pairs, Arif acting for Said who is in solitary, orders the Muslims to do the same, Schillinger agrees to a truce between the Muslims and the Aryans.
 Schillinger tries to use the Aryans and Bikers to sabotage Beecher's chances for parole, leading to a warning from Saïd.
 When Beecher's parole is denied, Schillinger attempts to rape him, Saïd then stabs and nearly kills both him and Robson.